 If provisional acceptance granted, at least 12 studio art credits must be completed prior to beginning graduate coursework and all prerequisites need to be completed no later than twelve (12) months after entering program.

-Mental Health Counseling/Art Therapy Specialization
+Clinical Mental Health Counseling/Art Therapy Specialization

 REQUIRED COURSES (48 CREDITS)